 Each participant contributes 9.00% of pay.
 The additional 0.25% will be credited to the Plan's general fund.
-8.75% of pay is used for purposes of crediting eligible DROP accounts
+8.75% of pay is used for purposes of crediting eligible DROP accounts the Plan's general fund.

-Each participant contributes 10.25% of pay, which will be credited to the Plan's general fund.
+Each participant contributes 10.25% of pay, which will be credited to to the Plan's general fund.

-Each participant contributes 10.50% of pay, which will be credited to the Plan's general fund.
+Each participant contributes 10.50% of pay, which will be credited